emilynordmann/netlify/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a teaching-focused lecturer and conduct research into the relationship between learning and technology. matter.
+bio: I am a teaching-focused lecturer and conduct research into the relationship between learning, student engagement, and technology. matter.
 education:
   courses: